bruno-c/teambox-talker/server/doc/protocol.md

     {"type":"connect","room":"unique room id","user":{"id":"unique id","name":"user name",...},"token":"user secret token"}

+Attributes:

-"room" being the unique number of the room,
+* "room" being the unique number of the room,
-"user" is a hash containing the profile information of the user connecting to the room and "token" the authentication token for that user.
+* "user" is a hash containing the profile information of the user connecting to the room (id and name attributes are required, but other attributes can be passed) and
+* "token" the authentication token for that user.

 If the authentication is successful, the connection is left open and the server replies with: